Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 ### Running a Bare-Metal Hello World Application

-In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your system, and run a hello world software application from Arm Cortex-A72 on On-chip-memory (OCM) and Arm Cortex- R5F on Tightly-coupled-memory (TCM) on the Vitis software platform.
+In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your system, and run a Hello World software application from Arm Cortex-A72 on On-chip-memory (OCM) and Arm Cortex- R5F on Tightly-coupled-memory (TCM) on the Vitis software platform.

 The following steps demonstrate the procedure to make the required cable connections, connect the board through your system, and launch the Vitis software platform.